Caboolture South

 In terms of cultural diversity, Caboolture South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Caboolture South's population had a higher than average cultural diversity, with 10.4% speaking languages other than English at home, and 21.9% born overseas.
-Christianity was the predominant religion in Caboolture South, comprising 44.2%.
-Judaism, however, showed an overrepresentation compared to Greater Brisbane, with 0.1% of Caboolture South's population identifying as such.
+Caboolture South's population has a higher than average cultural diversity, with 10.4% speaking a language other than English at home and 21.9% born overseas.
+Christianity is the predominant religion in Caboolture South, comprising 44.2% of its population.
+Notably, Judaism is slightly overrepresented compared to Greater Brisbane, making up 0.1% of Caboolture South's population.

 Frequently Asked Questions - Diversity